Definition

 Other considerations

-- The best entry of each team will be public in the leaderboard at all times.
+- Each entry must be associated to a team and provide its affiliation.- The best entry of each team will be public in the leaderboard at all times.

 - We will only consider the "semi-supervised" scenario: the mask of the first frame is given, no human interaction/refinement allowed.
 Even though the class of each object was recently released, it should not be used as additional information in the methods.
 Although we have no way to check the latter at the challenge stage, we will make our best to detect it a posteriori before the workshop.